-- MIAA leadership course, to be paid for by student athlete - Minimum of 10 hours of Community Service, approved by the Athletic Director with signed documentation from the organization. - 2.
-When the number of captains for the sport cannot be satisfied due to the lack of potential seniors, it is at the discretion of the coach to open the election to all team members.
+- MIAA leadership course, to be paid for by student athlete - Minimum of 10 hours of Community Service, approved by the Athletic Director with

+2. When the number of captains for the sport cannot be satisfied due to the lack of potential seniors, it is at the discretion of the coach to open the election to all team members.